JuliBoii/CPP23/Module_4_Vars_DataTypes_and_Operations/README.md

 ## Prefix & Postfix Increment/Decrement

-- These operators can be used with numeric data types (`int, double, float,` etc)
+- These operators can be used with numeric data types (`int, double, float,` etc.)
 - When we talk about incrementing `++`
   - We mean the operation of adding one to a value
   - Thus, adding is incrementing